GR360RY/htpc-ansible/roles/xbmc-client/README.md

 xbmc-client
 ===========

-An ansible role to setup and configure XBMC/Kodi under Debian based distro's.
+An ansible role to setup and configure Kodi under Debian based distro's.

 Requirements
 ------------